jtmurphy89/phonebuzz/phonebuzz2/README.txt

+(0) Open a new tab in your terminal

 (1) With ngrok running, open .env and supply the necessary env variables (TWILIO_NUMBER is the twilio phone number
     to initiate the call and TWILIO_URL is just the ngrok http url)